 At 54 Ohms, it doesn’t need an amp.
 It isn’t known to bring out the sound all that much with the HD 380s.
 The overall effect is mostly just added volume.
 One or two people said it tightened the bass.

 They are kind of an all-around set.
 I’ve seen them endorsed for:

 The HD 380’s are sort of a mixed bag.
 They are pretty neutral but do have some warmth.
 They are built solidly but have some issues with the ear-cup material.
 The vice-grip prevalent in the 280s is improved but still clamps pretty tight at first.
 Overall, their sound isolation is as close to noise-canceling as you’ll find, but they aren’t worth the asking price in the eyes of many.

 The Sennheiser HD 558

 - Material: Plastic, velour ear pads.

 - Color: Black

-An open backed model, the 558’s sport a tight bass response that knows it’s place.
-The sound only gets better the more you listen with them.
-A revealing set of cans, you will start to notice a bad mixing job from a good one.
-They tend to excel at more laid back music, and struggle with aggressive, dense tunes.
+An open-backed model, the 558’s sport a tight bass response that knows its place.
+The sound only gets better the more you listen to them.
+With a revealing set of cans like these, you will start to notice a bad mixing job from a good one.
+They tend to excel at more laid-back music and struggle with aggressive, dense tunes.
 They do really well with classical and jazz.
-They do not particularly do well with rap/hip-hop, so buyer be warned.
+They do not particularly do well with rap/hip-hop, so buyers be warned.
 What they will make you do is sit back, close your eyes, and relax.
 A warmer, more beautiful sounding set.